Hiru1003/SEALTECH/CODE_OF_CONDUCT.md

 ### 2. Foster Collaboration

-Mood Menders is a collaborative project.
+SEALTECH is a collaborative project.
 Encourage constructive discussions and feedback.
 Work together to solve problems and build a strong and supportive community.
 Share knowledge and learn from others.

 ### 3. Stay Open-Minded